 In case of suspected infection in Rome COVID-19

-If you suspect that you have been infected with the SARS-Cov-2 coronavirus – the disease caused is called COVID-19 Corona virus desease 2019 – you should not leave the house so as not to infect other people.
-In Rome call a family doctor or call 800 11 88 00, the phone numbers of other regions in Italy can be found on the website of the Ministry of Health.
+If you suspect that you have been infected with the SARS-Cov-2 coronavirus – the disease caused is called COVID-19 Corona virus disease 2019 – you should not leave the house to avoid infecting other people.
+In Rome, call a family doctor or call 800 11 88 00, the phone numbers of other regions in Italy can be found on the website of the Ministry of Health.

 Arrival and departure

 There are several ways to travel to Rome.
 Whether in your own car, by Flixbus, by train or by plane, all roads lead to Rome.
 If you want to come to Rome with your own car, you should check at short notice whether you can drive through regions with a higher risk, such as Lombardy.